-9-1-1 dispatchers are available 24 hours a day to answer calls.
+9-1-1 Dispatchers are available 24 hours a day to answer calls.
 In response to a call, JCPD will take the required action, either dispatching an officer or asking the victim and/or reporting party to report to JCPD to file an incident report.
-All reported crimes will be investigated by the JCPD and may become a matter of public record.
-All JCPD incident reports are forwarded to the Vice President of Student Services Office for review and referral to the Department of Student Compliance, as appropriate.
-JCPD officers will investigate a report when it is deemed appropriate.
+All JCPD incident reports related to student conduct or student safety are forwarded to the Vice President of Student Services Office for review and referral to the Department of Student Compliance, as appropriate.
+JCPD will investigate all crime reports that occur on campus when deemed appropriate.
 Additional information obtained via the investigation will also be forwarded to the Department of Student Compliance.
-If assistance is required from the Jefferson County Sheriff's Office, Arnold Police Department, Hillsboro Fire Department, or Rock Community Fire Department (Arnold or Imperial), JCPD will contact the appropriate unit.
-If a sexual assault or rape should occur, staff on the scene, including JCPD, will offer the victim a wide variety of services.
+If assistance is required from the Jefferson County Sheriff's Office, Arnold Police Department, Hillsboro Fire Department, Rock Community Fire Department (Arnold), or Goldman Fire Department, JCPD will contact the appropriate unit.
+If a sexual assault or rape, stalking, domestic violence or dating violence should occur, staff on the scene, including JCPD, will provide the victim with a written explanation of their rights and options.